abalzan/ecommerce-microservices/README.md

 ```$ docker-compose stop```

+#Profile Setup
+This project use two main profiles dev and docker, so when you import this project and try to run it locally please set the default profile as "dev"

 # Database Setup
 In this project I am using flyway to create the database, for this I just create a separated project
  responsible just to create the tables and some initial data.